-Ideally, community health and care settings should have separate designated areas for both high and medium risk categories.
+Community health and care settings should aim to have separate designated areas for both high and medium risk categories.
 Depending on the nature of the services, it may be possible to run clinics at specific times of the day determined by category i.e. medium risk category in morning session, high risk category in afternoon session.
-As per triage questions above, patients/individuals on the high risk category should have appointments postponed until they have completed their isolation period wherever possible.
-Ensure risk category areas have signage in place to support and separate entrances to category areas and departments utilised where available.
+As per triage questions above, patients/individuals on the high risk category should have appointments postponed until they have completed their isolation period if the matter is non urgent.
+However, it is recognised that primary care settings may need to undertake face to face consultations with some patients/individuals meeting the case definition for COVID-19.